chrisza4/ReactReduxTheWrongWay/README.md

 3. For React.js users, this is most the cases they have been faced at least once.
 Even me kinda messed this up once in a while.
 Why?
 Because we kinda want to test component updates/events while we developing frontend, and fastest way to do this is to bind component state directly into `render()`.
 We are so hot-headed about building something so we can't wait to implement `ActionCreators`, `Reducers`.
 We want to see the UI event and Lived UI immediately!!!
 Yeah, at the end of the day we just wasted more time.
 T_T

+4. To avoid this, try to start with simple `ActionCreator` and simple `Reducer` first.
+Like in `ShouldDoThis.js`.
+It can be just about 10 lines of code.
+Trust me, this will unbeliveably save your time in the end.
+Today, I need to refactor a lot to make `render()` not using component state and it waste a lot of time for nothing.

 Note to self: Don't ever do this again